 - Leshiba has a wide range of wildlife, certain species of which, are, from time to time sold and new wildlife purchased to introduce new genetic strains

 - With input from specialists from the bio-prospecting unit of CSIR as well as other specialists, we are in the process of creating an indigenous plant nursery to investigate and propagate medicinal plants in a sustainable way for the pharmaceutical and traditional muti industry.
-This has been a time consuming process.

 - Leshiba has over 380 indigenous tree species (well in excess of the Kruger National Park’s 336 species) and includes a high number of medicinal plant species.